 9.47 Rory: You started on the AIP and you are in different territory now.
 Can you tell us about where you are now?

 - 39: When I first found the AIP I was really excited: I thought it was the answer.
 I felt better for a while.
-A lot of it was mindset, because I was doing something about my health.
+A lot of it was a mindset, because I was doing something about my health.
 Another big aspect was the support of the AIP community.
 I did the AIP for a year and continued to research.
 I continued to experiment with other things.
 Playing around with macros.
 Fasting.
 Reading medical journals nonstop: focusing on the gut microbiome.
 I started megadosing on probiotics and prebiotics and experienced a remission of symptoms, as well as mental health and energy improvements.

 - 00 I formed a new view: that it was possible to be healthy.
 Previously I had this picture of my body being broken.
 It was my first taste of feeling good: as far as I could remember I had been unwell.
 My social interactions changed.
 When you’re unwell, your ability to interact is impaired.
 People are more attracted to you when you are well.

 17.50 Jo: You’re more engaged when you feel good.
 Having an invisible disease is very isolating.